-Plan how you will present your findings to the participants, the data-users and other people who can take action?
-For older students there might be some other publicly available data that could be incorporated as well.
+- Plan how you will present your findings to the participants, the data-users and other people who can take action?
+For older students there might be some other publicly available data that could be incorporated as well. - As an optional exercise for older students, you could plan how you could engage the wider community in data collection to expand the project's reach.